thedatasnok/sockets-idata2304/README.md

 This repository how simple clients and servers can be implemented using socket programming Java for both TCP and UDP.

-The application code is independent of TCP and UDP - allowing us to share business logic between them.
+The application code is independent of the transport protocol - allowing us to share business logic between them.

 The project is split into one project per problem, with some shared logic: